uk-gov-mirror/ONSdigital.blaise-data-delivery/README.md

 # Setup Development Environment

-Clone the git respository to your IDE of choice.
-Visual Studio 2019 is recomended.
+Clone the git repository to your IDE of choice.
+Visual Studio 2019 is recommended.

-Populate the key values in the App.config file accordingly. **Never committ App.config with key values.**
+Populate the key values in the app.config file accordingly. **Never commit app.config with key values.**

 Build the solution to obtain the necessary references.